-Our approximately 1,700 granted and pending additive technology patents to date have been used to create models, prototypes, manufacturing tools, and production parts for a multitude of industries including aerospace, automotive, transportation, healthcare, consumer products, dental, medical, and education.
-Our products and comprehensive solutions improve product quality, development time, cost, and time-to-market.
+Our approximately 1,700 granted and pending additive technology patents to date have been used to create models, prototypes, manufacturing tools, and production parts for a multitude of industries including aerospace, automotive, transportation, healthcare, consumer products, dental, medical, fashion and education.
+Our products and comprehensive solutions improve product quality, development time, cost, time-to-market and patient care.
 Our 3D ecosystem of solutions and expertise includes 3D printers, materials, software, expert services, and on-demand parts production.
+By the end of 2022, we estimate that we derived over 32.5% of our revenues from manufacturing solutions.

-A series of recent acquisitions has strengthened our leadership in various facets of our business.
-Our acquisition, in December 2020, of Origin significantly strengthened our leadership in mass production for polymer 3D printing.
-Origin's pioneering approach to additive manufacturing of end-use parts will enable us to serve a large market with manufacturing-grade 3D printers, utilizing P Programmable PhotoPolymerization.
-Our acquisition, in the first quarter of 2021, of UK-based RP Support Ltd., or RPS, a provider of industrial stereolithography 3D printers and solutions, provides us with a complementary technology that further expands our polymer suite of solutions across the product life cycle.
-Similarly, our acquisition, in November 2021, of all remaining shares of Xaar 3D Ltd. (XAAR), is expected to accelerate our growth in production-scale 3D printing.
+A series of recent acquisitions and other transactions has strengthened our leadership in various facets of our business, and haveadded incremental growth engines to our platform.
+Our acquisition, in December 2020, of Origin Laboratories, Inc., or Origin, significantly strengthened our leadership in mass production for polymer 3D printing.
+Origin's pioneering approach to additive manufacturing of end-use parts has enabled us to serve a large market with manufacturing-grade 3D printers, utilizing

+P3 Programmable PhotoPolymerization.
+Our acquisition, in the first quarter of 2021, of UK-based RP Support Ltd., or RPS, a provider of industrial stereolithography 3D printers and solutions, provided us with a complementary technology that further expanded our polymer suite of solutions across the product life cycle.
+Similarly, our acquisition, in November 2021, of all remaining shares of Xaar 3D Ltd. or Xaar, has begun to accelerate our growth in production-scale 3D printing.
+The recently completed transaction between our former subsidiary, MakerBot, a leader in desktop 3D printing, and Ultimaker, gave us a significant (approximately 46.5%) stake in a new entity that has a broad technology offering, a larger scale, and that is well-capitalized and is therefore better equipped to compete in the attractive desktop 3D printing segment.
+Our October 2022 asset acquisition from the quality assurance software company Riven, a Berkeley, California-based start-up, enables us to fully integrate its cloud-based software solution into our GrabCAD[®] Additive Manufacturing Platform, thereby enabling more manufacturing customers to adopt Stratasys solutions for end-use parts production.
+Our announced acquisition of Covestro's additive manufacturing business will give us the ability to accelerate innovative developments in 3D printing materials and to thereby further grow adoption of our newest technologies, including our Origin P3TM, Neo[®] stereolithography, and H350TM printers, with which Covestro's resins can be used.